 How lucky are we?

 When I’m at camp, I never have to schlep my luggage or carry my bags because if “V Rockin’ Cool” sees me, he will always offer to do it.
-When I’m here, my kids are always included on boat rides because the Waterfront staff knows how much they love being by the water.
-And when I’m here, I love how safe I feel letting my kids and Floyd Coden roam around because there is always someone around who has an eye on them.
+When I’m here, my kids are always included on boat rides because the waterfront staff knows how much they love being by the water.
+And when I’m here, I’m safe letting my kids and my dog, Floyd Coden, roam around because there is always someone around who has an eye on them.

 My 4 year old daughter currently has two “boyfriends” at camp and they are both in their 20’s.
 A 20 year age difference might normally be frowned upon in this country, especially if one of the kids is 4-years-old, but camp has its own set of rules.
-One summer, in fact, when my other daughter was four, she almost made it down the aisle to marry her longtime “boyfriend,” ScottyG.
+One summer, a few years ago, when my older daughter was four, she almost made it down the aisle to marry her longtime “boyfriend,” ScottyG.
 He was around 26 years old and he was a Unit Director (She likes guys in power positions.)
 Unfortunately for ScottyG, my girl bailed at the last minute and ran to her daddy—but that wedding, at the flag pole, with a full wedding party and the whole camp in attendance, was an event to be remembered.

 During our time here, I get two nannies.
 (Stop it.
 I know that sounds fancy but it’s really not.
 They’re like “counselors” for my kids.
 I would never have them at home but I need them here so I can work.)
 Anyway, I have been unbelievably fortunate in the nanny department because almost every single one of the girls we have had have done nothing but enrich the lives of my girls and my family.
 They are our family.
 I can’t even begin to explain my love for these girls.
 Thankfully this season we are completely in love again.
 I’m just not sure if they were hired for my kids or for me.